Speedy321/Altens-betterdiscord-Themes-Plugins/README.md

 ## Update logs
 ### Frosted Glass:
+### 0.6:
-0.6: added background blur when clicking on a photo or posting a photo, fixed a litle of the pins section, added frosted glass when hovering on a channel.
+added background blur when clicking on a photo or posting a photo, fixed a litle of the pins section, added frosted glass when hovering on a channel.

+### 0.7:
-0.7: added frosted glass when hovering a user, added frosted glass when user is clicked on, added frosted glass when hovering a server (name tags), added transparency to the scroller.
+added frosted glass when hovering a user, added frosted glass when user is clicked on, added frosted glass when hovering a server (name tags), added transparency to the scroller.

+### 0.7.1:
+fixed the version number and the scroller